-In security, authentication is the process of determining whether someone (or something) is, in fact, who (or what) it is declared to be (definition from WhatIs.com).
+In security, authentication is the process of verifying whether someone (or something) is, in fact, who (or what) it is declared to be.

-Whether you are logging into your computer network at the office, checking your account balance on your bank website or visiting your favorite social media page, the process of authentication helps these sites determine that you are the correct person trying to gain access.
+Whether you are logging into your computer system at the office, checking your account balance on your bank website, or visiting your favorite social media feeds, the process of authentication helps these sites determine that you are the correct person trying to gain access.

 The Value of Authentication

-When I was growing up in small town Minnesota, I used to walk into my local bank and the teller recognized me and knew that I was Michelle.
-This was one of the methods tellers used to know that I was the person who was able to deposit and withdraw funds from my account.
+Growing up in a small town, a person might have walked into their local bank, and the teller would have recognized them.
+This is one of the methods tellers used to know the person who was able to deposit and withdraw funds from their account was the right person.

-But today, when I log into my national bank’s website, there is no teller greeting me by name and confirming that I am Michelle.
-That’s where authentication comes in.
+Today, we log into our national bank’s website, and there is no teller greeting us by name.
+Other methods of authentication are required.
 When you authenticate your account, you are establishing your identity and telling the site you are trying to access that you are in fact the person that you say you are.

-This process for establishing your identity to gain access to a system is typically two-steps: you must first identify yourself (i.e. username, account number or email address) and then you have to prove that you are who you say you are (authenticate yourself).
+This process for establishing your identity to gain access to a system is typically two-steps: you must first identify yourself (i.e. user ID, account number or email address), and then you have to prove that you are who you say you are (authenticate yourself).

 Ways to Authenticate